-- Identify features of philosophical analysis - Define key concepts in the history of "analytic" philosophy - Evaluate the persuasiveness of philosophical arguments of different types - Apply metaphilosophical concepts studied to various philosophies - Synthesize, in effective English essays, central aspects of philosophical debate in this area Articulate the "paradox of analysis" - Explain the significance of "paradigm case" arguments
+- Identify features of practical situations relevant to moral evaluation - Define key concepts in ethics - Evaluate the persuasiveness of moral arguments of different types - Apply ethical concepts studied to new kinds of cases - Synthesize, in effective English essays, central aspects of philosophical debate in this area - Articulate the difference between consequentialist and deontological theories - Explain the significance of Hume's argument about the "Is/Ought" distinction

-Requirement Final grade Grades will be based on a 100 point scale distributed as follows: Participation Reflection Paper 1 Reflection Paper 2 Exam 1 Exam 2 Final Exam (10%) 10 points (10%) 10 points (10%) 10 points (20%) 20 points (20%) 20 points (30%) 30 points A B C D F 90 - 100 points 80 - 81 points 70 - 79 points 60 - 69 points 0 - 59 points
+Grades will be based on a 100 point scale distributed as follows:

+Requirement Final grade Participation Reflection Paper 1 Reflection Paper 2 Exam 1 Exam 2 Final Exam (10%) 10 points (10%) 10 points (10%) 10 points (20%) 20 points (20%) 20 points (30%) 30 points A B C D F 90 - 100 points 80 - 81 points 70 - 79 points 60 - 69 points 0 - 59 points

-PARTICIPATION: The class will meet on MWF, from 11:00 to 11:50, in LA 356.
+Course Requirements PARTICIPATION: The class will meet on Tuesdays and Thursdays, from 9:30 to 10:45, in LA 372.
 The Undergraduate/Graduate Catalog states: "Students are expected to attend all classes regularly and punctually.
 A student who is not present when attendance is checked in a class is considered absent."
-The Attendance Policy of the Department of English states: "When a student has missed a total of 11/2 weeks of classes ... the instructor may request that the student's dean put the student on attendance probation. ...
+The Attendance Policy of the Department of English states: "When a student has missed a total of 11⁄2 weeks of classes ... the instructor may request that the student's dean put the student on attendance probation. ...
 Continued absences from any ... class will subject the student to full penalties ... including failing the course...."
-That reasonable policy, in the case of a class meeting three times a week, would allow for, say, five absences.
-Each additional absence (beyond the five) will incur a one-and-a-half point penalty deduction from the student's final semester average.
+That reasonable policy, in the case of a class meeting twice a week, would allow for, say, three absences.
+Each additional absence (beyond the three) will incur a one-and-a-half point penalty deduction from the student's final semester average.
 Attendance means attending the entire class: attendance may be checked more than once during class.
-Students who leave early without permission will be assessed 1/2 absence for that day.
-Students should be on time; those who arrive more than 20 minutes late will be assessed 1/2 absence for that day.
-Attendance at public events requires a commitment to contribute to the maintenance of public order for the sake of a shared benefit; this includes paying attention and participating appropriately.
+Students who leave early without permission will be assessed 1⁄2 absence for that day.
+Students should be on time; those who arrive more than 20 minutes late will be assessed 1⁄2 absence for that day.
+Attendance at public events requires a commitment to contribute to the maintenance of public order for the sake of a shared benefit: this includes paying attention and participating appropriately.